Stede is a bit of a ninny, but exuberant and cheerful enough to be endearing.

 It Was His Sled: The original trailers and information did their best to hide the existence of Desmond and the modern storyline, except for a few out-of-place "glitches" (now recognizable as elements of the Animus).
 A rather fancy trick, given the fact that Desmond's storyline is of greater overall importance.

-Desmond or any part of the modern plot was only shown in two trailers ("Black Room" and "Gameplay" for Revelations) and the press-releases close to never talk about it.
+Desmond or any part of the modern plot was only shown in two trailers ("Black Room" and "Gameplay" for Revelations) and the press releases close to never talk about it.
 The twist can be still held up under the right circumstances.

 The idea of the Templars trying to take over the world, while the Hashashin try to stop them has been done before in the Broken Sword series.

-On a wider note, this is the principal accusation leveled by Minerva on the Assassins vs. Templar conflict, noting that they spent far too much time searching for Pieces of Eden to control or keep out of hands than using said gifts to find the Grand Temple and solve the crisis together.
+On a wider note, this is the principal accusation leveled by Minerva on the Assassins vs. Templar conflict, noting that they spent far too much time searching for Pieces of Eden to control or keep out of "unworthy" hands than actually using said gifts to find the Grand Temple and solve the crisis together.

 This becomes Harsher in Hindsight where at the beginning of Assassin's Creed: Brotherhood, after discussing Ezio's vision at the vault, the Assassins debate on their next course, with Mario showing interest in the mysterious 'Desmond' while Ezio is focused on consolidating the Brotherhood and Machiavelli is obsessed with defeating their surviving enemies who he notes, accurately, are too dangerous to ignore altogether.
 In other words, the Assassins throughout history were often diverted from their real responsibilities.